ledpup/ClimateExplorer/blog/_posts/2023-07-25-temperature-anomaly.markdown

 We could multiply the normalised set of numbers by a constant, resulting in values that are consistently scaled.
 In computing, we may want to multiply those numbers by 255 to assign a normalised colour intensity; 12 could be the brightest value (255) while 2 will be the dullest (43).

 Normalisation can also be useful when we want to compare different sets of numbers, such as temperature records in different years or from different locations.
+A simple normalisation approach, however, isn't very robust when dealing with climate data.
+A single "highest" as the basis, out of thousands of records, is error prone (what if the meteorologist simply made a mistake on that one recording?) and won't yield any anomalies.
+We could find anomalies with the normalisation approach described below.
+Anomalies such as: are temperatures increasing over time?
+Or: is rainfall declining over time?

 ### Climate normalisation

+In climate science, a temperature anomaly has a specific meaning and method for calculation.
+The [National Oceanic and Atmospheric Administration](https://www.noaa.gov/) (NOAA) explain it as:

+> [...] the difference from an average, or *baseline*, temperature.
+The baseline temperature is typically computed by averaging 30 or more years of temperature data.
+[Anomalies vs. Temperature](https://www.ncei.noaa.gov/access/monitoring/dyk/anomalies-vs-temperature)

 The distinction between climate normalisation and the simple approach described above is that instead of taking the highest temperature (also an option but would result in a different type of normalisation), climate scientists will average a significant subset of the dataset (or average the *whole* dataset) and use that as the basis of what is "normal".
 The subset of data is called the reference period (see below).
 Furthermore, instead of dividing by the maximum value, scientists subtract the normal value from the specific value.
 This will yield results that can be above or below the normal value.
 These are the anomalies.